shadforth/vue-pokedex/README.md

 Run `npm install` to download project dependencies.

-To run the application in its development environment, run `npm run dev`.
+To run the application in its development environment, run `npm run serve`.
 The development server should be running on `localhost:8080`.

 ## To do